ken-morel/RRR.jl/README.md

 To start a session, in normal mode: `space>space>j/p/k>num` and to run, select text then press `space>space` and the id of the instance you want to run it in.

+You can also pass code into a custom session(which does not have a 1-5 id) by using helix's builtin pipe, which is exactly what rrr does, simply select some text, hit `|` then `rrr <id>`, and helix will pipe the selection to rrr instance `<id>` and replace with the command's output.